bikalims/bika.ansible/roles/bika_plone/README.md

 List additional Python packages (beyond Plone and the Python Imaging Library) that you want available in the Python package environment.

+    bika_plone_additional_versions:
+      - bika.lims=3.1.13

+The version pins you specify here will be added to the [versions] section of your Bika buildout.

     bika_plone_zcml_slugs:
         - plone.reload

 List additional ZCML slugs that may be required by older packages that don't implement auto-discovery.
 The default list is empty.
 This is rarely needed.

-    bika_plone_additional_versions:
-      - bika.lims=3.1.11

-The version pins you specify here will be added to the [versions] section of your Bika buildout.

     bika_plone_extension_profiles: []

 List additional Plone profiles which should be activated in the new Plone site.
 These are only activated if the `bika_plone_create_site` is set.

+    bika_plone_buildout_extra: |
+      allow-picked-versions = false
+      socket-timeout = 5

+Allows you to add settings to the automatically generated buildout.
+Any text specified this way is inserted at the end of the ``[buildout]`` part and before any of the other parts.
+Defaults to empty.

+    bika_plone_sources =
+      -  "my.package = svn http://example.com/svn/my.package/trunk update=true"
+      -  "some.other.package = git git://example.com/git/some.other.package.git rev=1.1.5"

+This setting allows you to check out and include repository-based sources in your buildout.

+Source specifications, a list of strings in [mr.developer](https://pypi.python.org/pypi/mr.developer) sources format.
+If you specify plone_sources, the mr.developer extension will be used with auto-checkout set to "*".

+### Installation Paths

     bika_plone_target_path: /home/{{ bika_user }}